Left 4 Dead 2: Development

-Promotion
+Marketing

-PC and Xbox 360 players who pre-ordered Left 4 Dead 2 through participating retailers gained early access to the game's demo, which was released on October 27, 2009 for Xbox Live and October 28, 2009 for PC players, and an exclusive baseball bat melee weapon to be used in game.
+PC and Xbox 360 players who pre-ordered Left 4 Dead 2 through participating retailers gained early access to the game's demo, which was released on October 27, 2009, for Xbox Live and October 28, 2009, for PC players, and an exclusive baseball bat melee weapon to be used in game.
 Pre-ordering the PC version of the game through the Steam network also unlocks Bill's beret from Left 4 Dead for use in the PC version of Team Fortress 2.
 Also, when a person buys the game and starts up Team Fortress 2, they will get a frying pan as a melee weapon and Ellis' hat as an in-game hat.
-The demo became available for all PC and Xbox Live Gold users on November 4, 2009 with Xbox Live Silver users gaining access on November 11, 2009.
+The demo became available for all PC and Xbox Live Gold users on November 4, 2009, with Xbox Live Silver users gaining access on November 11, 2009.
 The demo features the first two maps in "The Parish" campaign.

 On October 5, 2009, Valve announced that Left 4 Dead 2 would be promoted by a $25 million advertising campaign, exceeding the $10 million that supported Left 4 Dead.
 The campaign includes television advertisements during sporting events, on billboards and magazines; and more aggressive advertising for Europe.

-Release and updates
+Release

 Left 4 Dead 2 was released on Steam on November 16, 2009.
 Retail copies were made available some days after, depending on the country.